suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 For more information on how to install packages follow the steps available [here](https://packaging.python.org/en/latest/tutorials/installing-packages/).

-Below are step-by-step instructions on how to install the tool and usage examples.

 ## Installation of the extraction tool

-Clone the repository as usual
+Clone the repository

 ``` bash
 git clone https://github.com/suadha93/ParFlow_data_extraction_tool.git
 ```
+No further steps necessary

 ## Accessing the dataset from the THREDDS server